 Once the automated and manual penetration testing is complete, simply publishing the findings is not enough.
 Most internet businesses want to understand the flaw, its cause, and its business impact.
-Any organization wishing to protect its applications from attack should invest in getting accurate, quantifiable and solvable results.
+Any organization wishing to protect its applications from an attack should invest in getting accurate, quantifiable, and solvable results.

 An ideal pen testing report should contain the:

 Cybercrime damages will cost $6 trillion annually by 2021, with an average cost of a breach crossing $7 million in the US this year.
 It is rudimentary to have an application security program in place that can identify and fix security loopholes before the hackers exploit them.

 Indusface helps global online businesses to manage their application security programs efficiently.
 Our penetration testing process is backed with instant web application firewall protection through AppTrana that covers OWASP Top 10, SANS Top 25, and business logic vulnerabilities.